-- Housing for this evening will not be provided; however, there are several Bed and Breakfasts in the village and numerous hotels available between Yorktown and Williamsburg.
+- Housing for this evening will not be provided; however, there are several Bed and Breakfasts and numerous hotels available in nearby Williamsburg.

 - Being the event will be in November, lodging will be in off-season prices, and thus cheaper.